 This memorial lych gate stands at the entrance to the Anglican Church in Plunkett Street, Nowra.
 Lych gates were originally designed to allow the coffin to be rested prior to being brought into the church for a funeral service.
 In this case the gate has been designed as a war memorial, providing a rare example where these two mortuary forms have been combined.

 The gate has been built from rough sawn timber with a sandstone base and slate tiled roof.
 It has been designed in an 'Arts and Craft' manner.
 A bronze plaque set in the sandstone base at the right of the gate lists 12 members from the local parish who died in the First World War.
 A similar plaque on the left bears the dedication.

-Construction of the Lytch Gate was advertised for tender in the magazine Building on 4 February 1921 and the successful tender was accepted the following month.
-The Gate was completed later that year.
+Construction of the gate was advertised for tender in the magazine Building on 4 February 1921, and the successful tender was accepted the following month.
+The gate was completed later that year.

 TO THE GLORY OF GOD AND IN MEMORY OF THE MEN OF THIS PARISH WHO FELL IN THE GREAT WAR 1914 - 1919